Ed Chen

 How the work translates downstream

 Most design hires bring craft.
-I bring craft plus four years of reading regulation, running audits, and building inside a system that gets reviewed by one.
+I bring craft plus nearly five years of reading regulation, running audits, and building inside a system that gets reviewed by one.
 At ACY, regulatory rewrites were absorbed at the token layer — what used to cost three to four engineering weeks now costs three to five days, which the business keeps as gross margin instead of paying out in re-engineering.
 The design voice carries weight in the compliance room because it arrives with the regulation already read, not asking someone to summarize it.

 The AI work here is working demos, not slides — Intent Canvas, Double-Blind, TradeX, and Macro Signal each run in the browser, because I would rather show AI on a surface you can click than describe it on one.
 The logic underneath stays constant: read the regulation first, design backward from audit readiness, build components that survive three team rotations and a regulatory rewrite, and stay through QA and the first week of live traffic.